 Unimproved grasslands are important for wildlife in their own right and the mosaic of habitats in parklands supports a wide variety of wildlife.

-Factors causing decline of veteran trees and parkland habitat
+Factors causing loss or decline of parkland habitat

 • Conversion of parkland habitat to other land uses such as arable fields, secondary woodland or amenity use, or for development